xrdocs-staging/design/_blogs/2024-05-01-cst-routed-optical-3_0.md

 ### Crosswork Hierarchical Controller to COSM Cross Launch
 CW HCO 8.0+ includes new functionality to cross-launch from HCO to other applications based on the component being viewed in CW HCO.
 The functionality is generic and rules can be built through the CW Hyperlinker configuration under the Model Settings applications.
+When CW HCO and the target application are within the same SAML SSO domain, the cross-launch is seamless requiring no additional login at the target application.

 The release version of CW HCO 8.0 includes built-in Hyperlinker rules covering the following components: